MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-scope-mode.md

 ---
-Description: 'The &lt;mode&gt; element specifies whether the URL should be included or excluded from the scope of the search connector.
+Description: The &lt;mode&gt; element specifies whether the URL should be included or excluded from the scope of the search connector.
 The allowed values are Include and Exclude.
-This element has no child elements and no attributes.' ms.assetid: '7654c04a-31c4-4260-a51c-0600804e62a9'
+This element has no child elements and no attributes. ms.assetid: 7654c04a-31c4-4260-a51c-0600804e62a9
-title: 'mode Element (Search Connector Schema)'
+title: mode Element (Search Connector Schema) ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # mode Element (Search Connector Schema)